 Share a meal remotely.

 This indeed is not the ideal way to celebrate any festival, but it will be memorable in a different way.
-With scientists working hard to find a vaccine, this pandemic will eventually be controlled, and we would once again hug and meet people we love in-person.
+Even though scientists have found COVID-19 vaccines most of the population are already vaccinated, they still advise all people to wear masks, social distance, wash hands frequently, and avoid gatherings so that the further spread will eventually be avoided.
+By following these instructions, we would once again hug and meet people we love in person.
 But until then, stay safe and have a healthy holiday season.

 Last reviewed at: